aws-samples/serverless-patterns/cognito-sns-sms-origination-id-sam/README.md

 You can create a Lambda function and then activate that function during Cognito user pool operations such as user sign-up, confirmation, and sign-in (authentication) with a Lambda trigger.
 You can add authentication challenges, migrate users, and customize verification messages.

-This solution uses the [custom SMS sender Lambda trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-sms-sender.html) to dynamically identify the country code from the user's phone number and fetch the corresponding Origination ID from Amazon Pinpoint to send SMS message.
+This solution uses the [custom SMS sender Lambda trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-sms-sender.html) to dynamically identify the country code from the user's phone number and fetch the corresponding Origination ID from Amazon Pinpoint to send SMS messages.

 ## Testing